olashina201/restrict-copy-paste/README.md

 # VSCode Prevent Copy-Paste Extension

-## Overview
+## Description

-The VSCode Prevent Copy-Paste extension is a tool designed to restrict developers from copying and pasting code outside the workspace in Visual Studio Code.
+The VSCode Prevent Copy-Paste extension is a productivity tool for developers working in Visual Studio Code.
+It addresses the common challenge of accidental code leakage by preventing developers from copying and pasting code outside the current workspace.

+## Advantages

+- **Enhanced Security:** Protect your codebase by restricting the copying and pasting of sensitive information outside the project's workspace, reducing the risk of unintentional data exposure.

+- **Code Consistency:** Encourage developers to maintain code integrity within the designated project, promoting a consistent coding style and structure.

+- **Workspace Focus:** Keep developers focused on the task at hand by discouraging the use of copied code from unrelated projects or external sources.

+- **Developer Awareness:** The extension notifies users with an information message when activated, ensuring developers are aware of the restriction and fostering a more conscious coding environment.

+- **Easy Integration:** Seamlessly integrate the extension into your development workflow with a simple installation process and minimal configuration.
+It works automatically within the current workspace.

+Improve your team's coding practices and enhance the security of your projects with the VSCode Prevent Copy-Paste extension.

+---

+Feel free to customize the description based on additional features or unique aspects of your extension.

 ## Features